Article LAST UPDATED September 22, 2022

 Belgian d’Uccle chickens make excellent broody-mamas and are devoted to raising their broods––saving you the hassle of keeping a brooder.
 Frizzle d’Uccle Booted bantams cannot fly as high or as far as their smooth counterparts.

 Want to know when d’Uccle are available?
 Get updates 2 days before public release.
 First dibs on egg preorders, chick reservations, surplus deals, and upcoming sales go to subscribers first.
 I won’t send you spammy crap, promise.
 Enter your information below:

-Our youngest son, farmer Danny, has a real sweet spot for chickens, and is interested in learning the trade.
-He will be taking responsibility for these birds.
+This is an excellent breed for children to raise as pets or for a 4H program.
+They are easy to handle, not jumpy and kind.
+Our youngest son, farmer Danny, is nearly nine-years-old.
+He has a real sweet spot for chickens, and is interested in learning the trade.
+He will be taking some of the responsibility for these birds.
 He has his own incubator, a little notebook to keep notes on specific birds, and will be learning to make hard choices about which birds to breed.
-He looks at the photos of them often and is already contemplating names, talk about counting your chicks before they hatch!
+It’s important kids go into it knowing they can’t save all the roosters.

 Belgian d’Uccle Booted Bantams produce about 120-160 eggs annually, depending on what source you read.
 The roosters weigh in at just under two pounds, and are cute as a damn button.

 I was shocked when I saw one fly straight up to the top of a 6-foot tall quail hutch at only 14 weeks old.
 He was watching me feed the celadon quail mealworms and wasn’t about to be left out.
 From then on I began to feed the d’Uccle Booted Bantams mealworms before the quails.